pmean/build-website/text/99/access.md

 **[StATS]:** **Importing database files into SPSS (created 1999-08-18)**

 *Dear Professor Mean, How do I import database files into SPSS?
-I don\'t want to re-type everything, because there are 70,000 records.
-The data are stored in a Microsoft Access file. \-- Vexed Vidya*
+I don't want to re-type everything, because there are 70,000 records.
+The data are stored in a Microsoft Access file. -- Vexed Vidya*

 SPSS can import data from a variety of sources using a system known as ODBC (Object Data Base Connectivity). **ODBC has links to just about